diefenbach/django-lfs/docs/user/concepts/properties.rst

 Overview
 ========

+Generally, properties are used to extend products with miscellaneous date fields.
-Properties are used to add flexible attributes on a product, like color, size, material, etc. They organized with :doc:`property groups
+Properties are attached to products with the help of :doc:`property groups
-</user/management/properties/property_groups>`, which are assigned to products.
+</user/management/properties/property_groups>`.

+In particular properties are used to create :doc:`products with variants
+</user/howtos/how_to_variants>`, :doc:`configurable products
+</user/howtos/how_to_configurable_product>` and :doc:`filters
-Properties can be used to create product filters, variants and configurable products or just to display information on a product.
-They can also be used to ask the shop customers to enter information for to product which should be ordered in other words for every property which is assigned to a product users (shop owners or show customers) can enter information.
+</user/howtos/how_to_filters>` or just to display generic information on a product.
+Additionally they can also be used to ask the shop customers to enter information for a product which is about to be ordered.

 .. _properties_concepts_types: